 This decision is bad for business

 At the turn of the millennium, manufacturers were selling gas guzzlers at a tremendous clip—but in doing so, they entirely neglected investment in their car fleet.
 As soon as gas prices began to rise again, sales of these largest vehicles fell, as Americans clamored for more efficient options.
-And when it came to the Detroit Three, those efficient choices simply weren’t there, sales plummeted, and taxpayers had to bail out the industry.
-The actions the industry has taken to push the administration to weaken these rules is setting us up for a repeat of history.
+And when it came to the Detroit Three, those efficient choices simply weren’t there.
+Therefore, sales plummeted.
+THEN taxpayers had to bail out the industry.
+The actions automakers have taken to push the administration is so darn wrong.
+It will weaken these rules.
+WORST part is it’s setting us up for a repeat of history.

 This decision relinquishes leadership on climate back to the states